Orange-OpenSource/a11y-guidelines/src/en/articles/group.md

 ---
 title: "The group role"
-abstract: "how-to the group role
+abstract: "how-to use the group role"
-"
 titleBeforeTag: true
 date: "2026-04-02"
 tags: